 What not to report

 The Student Behavior Assessment Team is not for reporting suspected behavioral violations of the Traditional Undergraduate Handbook.
 In these instances, use the Matthew 18:15 process as a guiding principle as found in the Traditional Undergraduate Handbook.
 The Student Behavior Assessment Team is primarily for reporting matters where there is concern that the physical or mental well-being of students may be in question and professional help may be needed.
-If you wish to report suspected behavioral misconduct, or for more information on Simpson's disciplinary process, please email Jessica Christian at firstname.lastname@example.org or Dr. Mike Schill, Title IX Administrator, at email@example.com, if it is concerning sexual misconduct or gender discrimination.
+If you wish to report suspected behavioral misconduct, or for more information on Simpson's disciplinary process, please email Jessica Christian at firstname.lastname@example.org.
+If your concern is regarding sexual misconduct or gender discrimination then please contact Dr. Mike Schill, Title IX Administrator, at email@example.com.

 If an immediate threat is at hand (bomb threat, shooter on campus, etc.), please contact Campus Safety or call 911 immediately.
 Suspicious persons on campus or other campus safety concerns should also be reported immediately to Campus Safety.
 You may file a suspicious person or activity report by contacting Campus Safety at (530) 941-7592 (x2911 from a campus phone).